james-knott-iw/spring-boot-dockerised/README.md

 ```
 ### Tests
 - To test the Demo API, import the Postman requests JSON file [Person Requests.postman_collection.json](/demo-api/Demo%20API%20Requests.postman_collection.json).
 This Postman Collection contains requests to perform CRUD on Person and Pet Entities.
-- There is also an Open API Schema usingSwagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+- There is also an Open API Schema usingSwagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) (Work in progress, some definitions are incorrect)